interactivethings/catalog/docs/specimens.md

 ## HTML

-The HTML specimen can be used to display and run scripts.
+The HTML specimen can be used to render HTML snippets.
 For an overview of all available options, see the [HTML specimen documentation page](/#/html).

-Note that this is also the default specimen if no argument string is specified.

 ```html|no-source
 hello world